Noobyetpro/chatgpt-export-JSON/README.md

 # Chatgpt Exporter

-A custom Chrome extension I packaged. 🚀
+A custom Chrome extension I made. 🚀
 Dark-themed, lightweight, and ready to roll.

 ---